 - Job loss

 - If the spouse receiving support becomes able to support themselves

-- A significant change in financial situation
+- A significant change in a financial situation

 Changes to spousal maintenance arrangements do not happen automatically, and the party seeking modification must usually petition the court for a change.
 In addition, both parties will have the opportunity to present evidence in support of their position regarding a change in the spousal support order.
-Because of the complicated legal procedures that are involved in modifying spousal support orders, it is important for anyone involved in spousal support dispute to speak with an attorney immediately.
+Because of the complicated legal procedures that are involved in modifying spousal support orders, it is important for anyone involved in a spousal support dispute to speak with an attorney immediately.